 They wanted to send out pieces of personalized content to two stakeholders at 75 different companies – sending unique content to 150 people in total.

-They identified the personalization fields they were most interested in, including website logo, a personalized video, who the company was, and the stakeholder’s name.
+They identified the personalization fields they were most interested in.
+This included website logo, a personalized video, who the company was, and the stakeholder’s name.

-They populated a spreadsheet with like this information and Turtl automated 150 different versions of the same document.
-They loaded these into their marketing automation platform, sent out one email, and every single person got a personalized version of that document.
+A spreadsheet was populated with this information and Turtl automated 150 different versions of the same document.
+These were loaded into their marketing automation platform and sent out in one email.
+Every single person got a personalized version of that document.

-This is where personalization at scale gets really, really interesting, especially combined with pulling together relevant content modules into a unique document.
+This is where personalization at scale gets super interesting, especially combined with pulling together relevant content modules into a unique document.